aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

         name: L2_VLAN3402
 ```

-It's in here that we define all services that exist in the entire fabric or in other words all VRFs and VLANs.
-This means that regardless where you want a given VRF or VLAN to exist you define its existence here, but you don't define ***where*** in the fabric it exists.
+It is in here that we define all services that exist in the entire fabric or in other words all VRFs and VLANs.
+This means that regardless where you want a given VRF or VLAN to exist you define its existence here, but you do not define ***where*** in the fabric it exists.
 That was done at the bottom of the inventory file previously described in the [Inventory](#inventory) section.

 Ansible AVD offers granular control of where Tenants and VLANs are configured using `tags` and `filter`.
 Those areas are not covered in this basic example.